tomasgrusz/onlypass/README.md

 ![Screenshot 2025-06-01 at 02 56 13](https://github.com/user-attachments/assets/2c6681a3-6014-4a11-984e-601c1fc89106)

+You can interact with our factories (addresses bellow) and call function creatNFT(...) or you can deploy your own and start creating new tickets using scripts in repo.

 NFTicket factories have been deployed at:
 - Holesky Testnet:  [0xD4798A50516b21Ab4658F458081fb7d78AC0a7D4](https://eth-holesky.blockscout.com/token/0xD4798A50516b21Ab4658F458081fb7d78AC0a7D4)
 - flow EVM Testnet: [0x457cCf29090fe5A24c19c1bc95F492168C0EaFdb](https://testnet.flowscan.io/evm/token/0x457cCf29090fe5A24c19c1bc95F492168C0EaFdb)